 (4) If the mining sample is sent to the person for inspection, the Minister may require the person to pay a fee of an amount equal to the total costs incurred in sending the sample (including any packaging costs).

+[Regulation 97 amended in Gazette 24 Jun 2016 p.
+2331.]

 Part 10 — Transitional provisions

 98. Terms used